How moving your body helps your brain

 And over time, your brain, muscles, and heart will all adapt to movement in ways that will make it more enjoyable, meaningful, and easier.
 So even if you’re not certain about it now, don’t give up—give your brain a chance, and keep moving.

 Exercise is one of the most effective ways to improve your mental health—especially if you do it outside.

-New emerging research suggests the “green exercise” effect—being active in a natural environment—brings positive effects such as healthier levels of blood pressure and cortisol (the stress hormone), vitality, increased energy, psychological restoration, well-being, and positivity.
-Exercise also helps you practice the mindfulness that your brain can use to shut down the cruel, verbal aspects of anxiety and depression.
+New emerging research suggests the “green exercise” effect—being active in a natural environment—brings positive effects such as healthier levels of blood pressure and cortisol (the hormone making you feel tense), vitality, increased energy, psychological restoration, well-being, and positivity.
+Exercise also helps you practice the mindfulness that your brain can use to shut down the cruel, verbal aspects of poor mental health.